 When the RSI is above 70 it is a potential exit signal if you are in a long position and when it is below 30 it is a potential exit signal if you are in a short position.
 Some traders use extreme readings for entry points in the direction of the long-term trend.
 Thus, if the long-term trend is bullish, then you'd wait for the RSI to reach oversold territory, which would be a potential entry point for a long position.
 Conversely, if the long-term trend is bearish, then overbought conditions could be a potential point to short the security.

-Buy and sell signals can also be generated by positive or negative divergence between the RSI and the security.
+Buy and sell signals can also be generated by positive and negative divergence between the RSI and the security.